 Welcome to Wilder Brook Farm, a flower and vegetable farm in western Massachusetts.
-Spring is almost here, and we look forward forward to sharing the bounty of the coming season!
+Our 2017 season is underway.
+We are having a great time sharing summer's bounty.

 This farm high on a hill in Charlemont, Massachusetts, was first settled in 1820.
 We started our sustainable CSA farm here in 1995.
 CSA stands for “community-supported agriculture”—and Wilder Brook Farm is a vibrant community.
 Tuesday pickups are a time to catch up with neighbors as well as gather produce.
 John and Kate are welcoming hosts.